Eco-Evolutionary Feedback in Host--Pathogen Spatial Dynamics: Results

-In our model, we can directly test the efficacy pair approximations in a completely general way.
+Several factors have been identified which undermine pair approximations~\cite{vanbaalen1998, aguiar2003b, aguiar2004, aguiar2003b-errata, werfel2004, szabo2007, allen2010, allen2011, demirel2012, smaldino2013}.
+In our model, we can directly test the efficacy of pair approximations in a completely general way.
 The key idea is to transplant individuals in such a way that the variables used in the moment-closure analytical treatment remain unchanged.
-At each timestep, we look through the ecosystem for isolated consumers, that is, for individual consumers surrounded only by hosts and empty sites.
+At each timestep, we look through the ecosystem for isolated consumers, that is, for individual consumers surrounded only by a specified number of hosts and empty sites.
 We can exchange these individuals without affecting the pairwise correlations.
 For example, if we find a native-type consumer adjacent to three hosts and one empty site, we can swap it with an invasive-type consumer also adjacent to three hosts and one empty site.
 We can also exchange isolated pairs of consumers in the same way.
 The variables used in the moment-closure treatment remain the same.
-Were the moment-closure treatment valid, we would expect to see the dynamics remain unchanged.
+Were the moment-closure treatment valid, we would expect the dynamics to remain unchanged when we perform such exchanges.

-When we perform the simulation, however, swapping {\em does} affect the dynamics, and quite strongly.
-With this type of swapping in effect, mutants with $\tau = 0.45$ can invade a native population with $\tau = 0.33$, doing so 1,425 times out of 10,000 injections in one simulation run.
+When we perform the simulation, however, swapping strongly affects the dynamics.
+With this type of swapping in effect, mutants with higher $\tau$ can invade a native population with lower $\tau$.
+In one typical simultation run with a native $\tau$ of~0.33 and an invasive $\tau$ of~0.45, the invasive strain succeeded in~1,425 of~10,000 injections.
 Without swapping, the number of successful invasions is {\em zero.}

-Swapping creates a new ecosystem model whose moment-closure treatment is the same as of the original.
+Swapping can be considered as creating a new ecosystem model with the same moment-closure treatment as that of the original.
 The behavior of invasive strains is different, because transplanting organisms allows invasive varieties to evade localized Malthusian catastrophes.
 Swapping opens the ecosystem up to invasive strains, since, in essence, it removes individuals from the ``scene of the crimes'' committed by their ancestors.

 This type of swapping is, to our knowledge, a new test of moment-closure validity.
 Randomized exchanges have been incorporated into computational ecology simulations for different purposes.
-For example, research on dispersal rates in an island model shuffled individuals in such a way that the population size of each island was held constant \cite{poethke2007}.
+For example, research on dispersal rates in an island model shuffled individuals in such a way that the population size of each island was held constant~\cite{poethke2007}.

 If, instead of performing every permissible swap, we transplant organisms with some probability between 0 and 1, we can interpolate between the limit of no swapping, where invasions always fail, and the case where pair approximation is most applicable and invasions succeed significantly often.
 The results are shown in Figure~\ref{fig:qcc-over-pc}(B) and indicate that the impact of swapping becomes detectable at a probability of $\approx\!0.25$ and effectively saturates at a probability of $\approx\!0.9$.